The Course of Study

 - Legal Analysis and Communication (2 units, fall semester)

 - Business Law for Non Lawyers OR The American Dispute Resolution System (3 units, spring semester)

-(3) A capstone seminar, which allows students to deeply engage with issues relevant their career focus or intellectual interest.
+(3) A capstone seminar (3 units), which allows students to deeply engage with issues relevant to their career focus or intellectual interest.

 M.L.S. students may earn a specialization by selecting their elective courses and completing their capstone project in a particular field of study.
 Students may either select an area of specialization from one of the eight fields listed below, or they may design their own specialization based on their individual career goals with the approval of M.L.S. program director.
 Click on the links below to see the range of courses that satisfy the requirements of each specialization.
 Note: not all of the courses listed are offered every year.